enasequence/read_docs/submit/general-guide/submissions-portal.rst

 - Reads (Experiments and Runs)
 - Analyses

-From the `WSP <https://www.ebi.ac.uk/ena/submit/webin/>`_ dashboard, find the section for the type of object you wish to review.
+From the `Webin Portal <https://www.ebi.ac.uk/ena/submit/webin/>`_ dashboard, find the section for the type of object you wish to review.
 The below image shows the reports view for samples.
 The interface is similar in look and functionality for all data types, but will vary in what attributes are shown.